 And these unwanted items may be holding your emotions hostage.

 When your son or daughter moves out, they take what is important to them.
-If they are asking you to hold on to their items, and it’s been weeks… months… even, in my case years, than they don’t want it any more than you do.
+If they are asking you to hold on to their items, and it’s been weeks… months… even, in my case years, then they don’t want it any more than you do.

 Why does this matter?

 Their clutter is holding you back.
-No really it is.
+No, really it is.

 Not only does clutter disrupts our focus it also keeps us stagnate in our past life.
 When your child leaves, it sometimes feels like they leave us.
 So we keep their belongings around.

 Sometimes we keep their room the same just in case they do come back.
-And when they don’t…their room becomes a catch all for extra things like clothes, decorations, or computer cast offs.
+And when they don’t…their room becomes a catch-all for extra things like clothes, decorations, or computer cast-offs.

 (A little secret: if they do come back temporary, they bring more stuff with them that will probably end up left behind.)

 It’s time to let your child live and for you to take control of their old room.
 (Because it’s not their room anymore.
 It’s yours.)
 Do with it what you want in a clutter-free fashion.